 Modern software architectures are becoming increasingly complex and issues can often be difficult to track down.
 Having a complete observability stack incorporating logging tools, metrics, and traces can ease the burden on developers when tracking down those hard-to-find bugs.
 Over the past decade, tracing has become a staple in most well-rounded modern observability stacks.
 Standards are beginning to take shape and large enterprise organizations are starting to adopt them as they look to maintain their ability to stay vendor-neutral.

 At Rookout, we support distributed tracing by enhancing your debugging session with contextual tracing information.
-Viewing Rookout debug snapshots side by side with your applications tracing information gives a more complete picture as to what’s happening when you’re looking to troubleshoot complex issues.
+Viewing Rookout debug snapshots side by side with your application tracing information gives a more complete picture as to what’s happening when you’re looking to troubleshoot complex issues.
 The tracing space has evolved and grown heavily in a short period of time, but will have many more new innovations coming in the future that can make your troubleshooting practices more effective and help you get to the bottom of issues faster!